-Okay, so all your 5-star Packard photos shot with your Nikon D3S appear in the Content panel.
+Okay, so all your 5-star Blue Angels photos shot with your Canon R6 appear in the Content panel.
 Now what?
 Well, you can sort them, open them in Photoshop, etc., but if you want instant access to this exact same group of photos again (without having to do another Find), you can create a collection of them (remember, we learned that in Bonus Chapter 1?).
 To do that, first select the photos you want in that collection (I just do a Select All [Mac: Command-A; PC: Ctrl-A] at this point).
-Then go under the Window menu and choose Collections Panel, and it appears in the top left of the window.
-Click the New Collection button at the bottom right of the panel, click the Yes button to include the selected files in your new collection, give your new collection a name, and you're set.
-If you make this search a smart collection, it updates live, meaning whenever you tag a new 5-star photo shot with your Nikon D3S with the Packard keyword, it will automatically be included in this smart collection (and smart collections are really just the results of a search, so it doesn't add any file size).
-To do this, click the New Smart Collection button at the bottom right of the Collections panel.
+Then go under the Window menu and choose Collections Panel (if it's not already visible) and it appears at the bottom of the left side panels.
+Click the New Collection icon at the bottom right of the panel, and in its dialog, give your new collection a name, and be sure the Include the Selected Files in the New Collection checkbox is turned on.
+Click OK and you're set.
+If you make this search a smart collection, it updates live, meaning whenever you tag a new 5-star photo shot with your Canon R6 with the Blue Angels keyword, it will automatically be included in this smart collection (and smart collections are really just the results of a search, so it doesn't add any file size).
+To do this, click the New Smart Collection icon at the bottom right of the Collections panel.
 Pretty handy, eh??